picklesueat/Steam_Review_Analytics/docs/slo_strategy.md

 * Spending >50% of budget triggers a change freeze until mitigations are deployed.
 * Document all spends in the incident postmortem template.

-## Tooling
+## Tooling (future state)

-* Dagster sensors emit metrics to Prometheus/Grafana dashboards.
+* Orchestration platform (Dagster/Prefect/Airflow) will emit metrics to Prometheus/Grafana dashboards.
 * Elementary monitors dbt model freshness and test results.
 * OpenLineage captures lineage for traceability during incidents.